'I want to talk': Griner opened up during her long trip home

 She then asked Carstens, referring to others on the plane: "But, first of all, who are these guys?”

-“And she moved right past me and went to every member on that crew, looked them in the eyes, shook their hands and asked about them, got their names, making a personal connection with them.,” Carstens recalled.
+“And she moved right past me and went to every member on that crew, looked them in the eyes, shook their hands and asked about them, got their names, making a personal connection with them,” Carstens recalled in an interview on CNN's “State of the Union.”
 “It was really amazing.”

 Ultimately, Griner spent about 12 hours of an 18-hour flight talking with others on the plane, Carstens said.
 The two-time Olympic gold medalist and Phoenix Mercury pro basketball star spoke about her time in the Russian penal colony and her months in captivity, Carstens recalled, although he declined to go into specific details.